ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 ===============

-This document is meant to guide Girder plugin developers in transitioning between major versions of Girder.
+This document is meant to guide Girder plugin developers in transitioning between major versions of girderformindlogger.
 Major version bumps contain breaking changes to the Girder core library, which are enumerated in this guide along with instructions on how to update your plugin code to work in the newer version.